-All respondents completed this section and, as can be seen below, 'to be closer to carer/dependent' has the highest response (3) followed by 'to downsize' at 2 responses.
+All respondents completed this section and, as can be seen above, 'starter/first home' has the highest response (4), followed by 'to downsize' (3).
+However, like many rural parishes, there is a shortage of both small or starter homes and bungalows.